AineeJames/ctest.h/README.md

 # ctest.h - a simple single header testing library for C

 ## 📝 Description:
+ctest.h is a simple, single-header C library designed to streamline unit testing for C projects.
+The library offers developers an efficient way to define and execute tests within the same environment (no need for overyly complicated build systems).
+Its header-only nature makes ctest.h exceptionally easy to integrate into any existing project, providing a straightforward and effective tool for ensuring code reliability and correctness.

 ## 🛠️ Usage:
 1. Copy [ctest.h](https://github.com/AineeJames/ctest.h/blob/main/ctest.h) into your project.